ENS.2009.1 | 21′

 In the Realms of the Unreal

-- At Jennie Richee.
+I. At Jennie Richee.
 Hard pressed during storm by persuing enemy they become lost in cavern of volcanic Mt.
 Sootreemia.
-Cavern at sections strangely illuminated by mysterious source.
+Cavern at sections illuminated by mysterious source.

-- At Jennie Richee.
-Racing through a field of gigantic flowers to seek shelter as storm renews.
+II.
+At Jennie Richee.
+Racing through a field of gigantic flowers to seek shelter as the storm renews.

-- To escape forest fires they enter a volcanic cavern.
-Are helped out of trap by Blengiglomenean creatures.
+III.
+To escape forest fires they enter a volcanic cavern.
+Are helped out of cave by Blengiglomenean creatures.

 Henry Darger was a janitor and lived alone.
 But when he moved to a nursing home in the last year of his life his landlord cleaned out his apartment and found amazing things.
 He found a fifteen-thousand page novel and its ten-thousand page sequel, not to mention a five thousand page autobiography that is mostly about a tornado.
 And he found art: the extraordinary eight or ten foot-long paintings filled with hallucinatory visions of nature and war and little girls with penises tied to trees that have become Darger’s legacy.
 A quintessential outsider artist, creating his work not for public consumption but to satisfy some inner compulsion, his work possesses a striking vibrancy and inherent weirdness whose untutored naïvete and fervent Christian faith finds uneasy accommodation with an incessant darkness and violence.

 The paintings for which he is best known were originally created as illustrations to his masterpiece, The Story of the Vivian Girls, In What Is Known As The Realms of the Unreal, of the Glandeco-Angelinian War Storm Caused by the Child Slave Rebellion, possibly the longest novel ever written.
 As hinted by its title, the work is set in an imaginary world and concerns a war fought against the evil Glandelinians by enslaved children and their allies.
 The Vivian Girls of the title, seven sisters ranging in age from seven to ten, are the protagonists, joined in their efforts to defeat the Glandelinians by various friends such as the Abieannians, whose country is completely destroyed in a massive explosion in Volume Eight, and the Blengiglomeneans, flying creatures that often take the form of little girls with wings, although they can also be gigantic dragon-like serpents.
-Inspired by chronicles of the Civil War, a lush fairy-tale atmosphere, crowded compositions, gigantic flowers and impossibly green landscapes are combined in The Realms with what is perhaps the most disturbing aspect of Darger’s work, the constant violence perpetrated against children, usually small girls, depicted in the most extreme and detailed way.
+Inspired by chronicles of the Civil War, in The Realms crowded compositions, gigantic flowers and impossibly green landscapes are combined with a lush fairy tale atmosphere with what is perhaps the most disturbing aspect of Darger’s work, the constant violence perpetrated against children, usually small girls, depicted in the most extreme and detailed way.